sashirajc/Data-Visualization/README.md

 The data had to be modified a bit, to ensure that the legend showed perished/survived instead of 0/1.
 The survived column in the dataset was modified.
 The 0 in the column were replaced with Perished and 1 is replaced with Survived.

 The animation draws a line to the Y-axis.
 This is useful to compare the different columns based on the Y-axis.
 This is useful for some of the columns which have values that are close to each other.
+Tooltips are also displayed to give the reader a sense of the numbers behind the visualization.

 ##Feedback